rprouse/dotnet-todo/Readme.md

 ## Installation

+This program uses [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) which is still in preview.
+You must download the .NET 5.0 SDK to install, and if you want to develop for this application, you must use at least [Visual Studio 2019 v16.8 Preview 4](https://visualstudio.microsoft.com/vs/preview/).

 This program is a [dotnet tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
 Build it, then package it using the **Pack** command in Visual Studio or `dotnet pack` on the command line.
 Until this package is published, install it using the following